team-charls/charls/doc/style_and_design.md

 ### External components \ Package Manager

 One of the missing features of C++ is a standard Package Manager.
-The following packages would be usefull to use:
+The following packages would be useful to use:

 * Cross-platform unit test library (for example Catch2)
 * Library to read Anymap files (for example Netpbm)